Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 git clone https://github.com/Azure-Samples/communication-services-javascript-quickstarts.git
 ```

 Finally you will need to make sure you have [NodeJS](https://nodejs.org/en/download/) installed on your machine.
-You can check if you have it with the following command.
-Latest LTS is recommended.
+You can check if you have it with the following command, the latest LTS is recommended.
 ```bash
 node -v
 ```